TheRenegadeCoder/sample-programs/README.md

 Alternatively, feel free to leverage the links in the README files spread throughout the repository.
 In addition, we have a rather extensive [wiki][5] which includes a table row for every language in the repository.
-For each language, you'll find information like open issues and contributors.
+For each language, you'll find information like open issues.

 ## Contribute